Education

 Here are some additional tips for supporting students in secondary schooling:

 • Encourage your youngster to seek assistance when necessary.
-Speaking with a teacher, tutor, or a classmate could be one way to do this.
+Speaking with a teacher, tutor, or classmate could be one way to do this.

 • Be encouraging and supportive.
 Tell your youngster that you support them and that you believe in them.